andremann/SKG-IF/docs/source/extensions.rst

 Rationale
 ---------

+**TL;DR**: Extensions primarily act as plug-ins for extra properties that enhance the core entities defined by the SKG-IF, for extra entities capturing community concepts, and for relationships between properties.**

-Introducing extensions to the Scientific Knowledge Graph Interoperability Framework (SKG-IF) serves as a strategic step towards addressing the evolving and diverse needs of scientific communities and projects.
+Introducing extensions to the SKG-IF serves as a strategic step towards addressing the evolving and diverse needs of scientific communities and projects.
 The concept of extensions within the SKG-IF framework is designed to cater to shared interests and requirements that the existing standard entities and properties may not fully meet.

-By allowing for the development of extensions that enrich the core model entities of the SKG-IF, the framework can accommodate specialised use cases, specific research needs, and emerging data requirements without compromising the integrity and structure of the standard framework.
+By allowing for the development of extensions that enrich the core model entities of the SKG-IF, the framework can accommodate specialised use cases, specific research needs, and emerging data requirements without compromising the integrity and structure of the core framework.

 The justification for incorporating extensions lies in ensuring that the SKG-IF remains flexible, adaptable, and responsive to the changing landscape of scientific knowledge representation.
 Extensions offer a way to further develop the framework's capabilities without disrupting existing entities, maintaining compatibility, coherence, and interoperability across diverse datasets and knowledge graphs.